Dream Big With These 5 Room Addition Ideas for Small Homes

 Styling advice:

-Play with textures to define this transitional space as it’s own room.
+Play with textures to define this transitional space as its own room.
 Install shiplap, beadboard, or V-groove paneling on the primary storage wall with matching built-in bench seating.
-To give her clients an extra custom finish, Hansen incorporated metallic grating in the bench’s front panel.
+To give her clients an extra custom finish, Hansen incorporates metallic grating in the bench’s front panel.
 This elevates the bench’s design, while also providing ventilation for its containments.

-“As a designer, making everything feel really intentional and every wall is well used is really how you approach a small space.
-So when you see it all come to life, you’re like ‘wow we really brought that.’
-It’s pretty and it’s very practical,” she comments.
+“As a designer, making everything feel really intentional, and every wall well used is really how you approach a small space.
+So when you see it all come to life, you’re like ‘Wow, we really brought that.’
+It’s pretty, and it’s very practical,” she comments.

 4. Extended eat-in kitchen